Jimmy Breslin: Career

 Breslin began working for the Long Island Press as a copy boy in the 1940s.
 After leaving college, he became a columnist.
 His early columns were attributed to politicians and ordinary people that he chatted with in various watering holes near Queens Borough Hall.
 Breslin was a columnist for the New York Herald Tribune, the Daily News, the New York Journal American, Newsday, The Daily Beast, the National Police Gazette and other venues.

 When the Sunday supplement of the Tribune was reworked into New York magazine by editor Clay Felker in 1962, Breslin appeared in the new edition, which became "the hottest Sunday read in town."

 One of his best known columns was published the day after John F. Kennedy's funeral and focused on the man who had dug the president's grave.
-The column is indicative of Breslin's style, which often highlights how major events or the actions of those considered "newsworthy" affect the "common man."
+The column, titled It’s an Honor, was published in the New York Herald Tribune, on November 26, 1963 (four days after Kennedy's death).
+The piece, sometimes referred to as the "Grave Digger Story", is indicative of Breslin's style, which often highlights how major events or the actions of those considered "newsworthy" affect the "common man".

 Breslin's public profile in the 1960s as a regular guy led to a brief stint as a TV pitchman for Piels Beer, including a bar room commercial wherein he intoned in his deep voice: "Piels—it's a good drinkin' beer!"

 In 1969, Breslin ran for president of the New York City Council in tandem with Norman Mailer, who was seeking election as mayor, on the unsuccessful independent 51st State ticket advocating secession of the city from the rest of the state.
 A memorable quotation of his from the experience: "I am mortified to have taken part in a process that required bars to be closed."
 The ticket was referred to as "Vote the Rascals In."